snowplow-incubator/snowplow-event-generator/README.md

       }
     }

-    // Configures the limit on how many self-describing entities can be attached to each event.
+    // Configures the limits on how many self-describing entities can be attached to each event.
     // The actual number will be randomly chosen for each event.
+    "contexts": {
+      "minPerEvent": 0
-    "maxContextsPerEvent": 10
+      "maxPerEvent": 10
+    }

     // HTTP output only - set weights for the distributions of request methods.
     // Setting a fequency to 0 results in that method not being produced at all